ailocalnode/olakai-sdk-python/README.md

 # Olakai SDK

-A Python SDK for monitoring and tracking AI/ML model interactions with the Olakai platform.
+A Python SDK for monitoring and tracking external AI/ML model interactions.
+Enable reporting and control through the Olakai UNO product.

 ## Features